Euclidean domains with no multiplicative norms: UFDs and splitting primes

-Throughout this paper, we will refer to $s$ and $s'$ as \emph{conjugates}.
-The ring $R'$ contains $R$ as a subring.
-Further, $R'$ is a domain, so it has a field of fractions.
-We may as well identify $s'=p/s$.
+Throughout this paper we will refer to $s$ and $s'$ as \emph{conjugates}.
+As $R'$ is a domain, it has a field of fractions.
+We may as well identify $s'$ with $p/s$.
 Thus, we will often write this ring as

-Thus, elements of $R'$ can be written as Laurent polynomials in $s$, with coefficients from $R$.
+Hence, elements of $R'$ can be written as Laurent polynomials in $s$, with coefficients from $R$.
 However, keep in mind that the conjugates $s$ and $s'$ play dual roles, so we could just as easily have written

 Since $R'$ is a $\Z$-graded ring, we define the \emph{spread} of a nonzero element $a\in R'$ as the difference between the grade of the leading term of $a$ and the grade of the lowest term of $a$, writing ${\rm spread}(a)$.
 Thus, nonzero homogeneous elements are exactly the elements with spread $0$; all other nonzero elements have positive spread.
 Since $R'$ is a domain, then given $a,b\in R'-\{0\}$ we have